cotonne/cotonne.github.io/_posts/2018-06-07-crafting-secure-software.md

 ### Quick wins

 You can look for quick wins.
-You can include a lot of tools into your CI/CD in order to detect common weaknesses.
+You can include a lot of tools in your CI/CD to detect common weaknesses.
 Tools like OWASP ZAP can detect Reflected XSS, missing HTTP headers, ...

 According to [Sonatype](https://blog.sonatype.com/2014/11/42000-nexus-repository-managers-and-growing/),